oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 FieldID and FieldName values MUST be unique within a type definition.
 If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.
 If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
-FieldType MUST be either a "JADN type" from Table 3-1 or a "Defined type" referenced by its TypeName.
+FieldType MUST be a type whose definition does not include Fields.

 JADN type definitions are themselves information objects that can be represented in many ways.
 [Section 5](#5-jadn-schema-formats) defines several representation formats, but for concreteness this example (from [Protobuf](#proto)) defines a Record type called Person with three fields, the third of which is optional:

-JADN definition of Person in JSON format:
+**JADN definition of Person in JSON format:**
 ```
 ["Person", "Record", [], "", [
   [1, "name", "String", [], ""],